jack828/esp32-logger/README.md

 After the initial flash to the device, you can use the AsyncElegantOTA solution to keep the node firmware updated.

 Using an mDNS browser you can discover nodes without having the IP address.
-They respond on `http://ESP<node efuse ID>.local/`.
+They respond on `http://esp<node efuse ID>.local/`.

 Config is available via `http://<node-ip>/`

 OTA updates available via `http://<node-ip>/update`

+CLI based automatic rollout to multiple nodes is possible using a list of nodes in the `Makefile`.
+You need to make a note of the numerical chip ID (which is the decimal representation of the hex portion of the mDNS URL), which can then be used in `definitions.h` to modify compilation behaviour.

+Once this is setup you can run `make deploy` to rollout all nodes or `make deploy-node node=123456789` to target a specific node.

 ## TODO